-Academic Resource Center, F340, 925-6226 Monday-Tuesday 8:00 am-8:30 pm Wednesday-Friday 8:00 am-4:30 pm in their chosen roles.
+Academic Resource Center, F340, 847.925.6226

+Monday-Tuesday 8:00 am-8:30 pm Wednesday-Friday 8:00 am-4:30 pm

 International students are encouraged to participate in clubs and other activities on campus, especially the International Students Club.
 Academic, immigration and personal counseling are available from the ESL and International Student Advisors.